SvenHerbers/FTMW_Binary_reader/README.md

 rangeMHz = 501    # Often and especially in resonator measurments, you do not want to plot the whole FFT Spectrum.
 Rather you want to plot a certain region around your
                   # resonator frequency.
 For 1GHz broadband measurments you would use a value of about 501 MHz, because this is +- again.
-                  # for resonator scans about HWHM=FWHM/2 = 0.5MHz of the resonator should be good.
+                  # for resonator scans about FWHM = 1.0MHz of the resonator should be good.
 If your mode ran away a bit during the scan, you might want to increase this
+                  # also if stitching artificats appear (jumps in intensity) you can remove them by increasing this value.

 ##### ADVANCED INPUT
                      # If you change these parameters, you might want to set forcecalc=1 to overwrite previous run.